Iguazu Falls is the largest waterfall in the world and one of the most impressive natural wonders you’ll ever see.

 I had that same question when I visited it, and since I had the opportunity, I decided to visit both sides – the Brazilian and the Argentinean.

-While the falls are divided about 20% on the Brazilian side and 80% on the Argentinean, once I saw each side I realized that both countries have something unique to offer.
+While the falls are divided by about 20% on the Brazilian side and 80% on the Argentinean, once I saw each side I realized that both countries have something unique to offer that makes it worth visiting.

 Since I first arrived in the town of Foz do Iguaçu in Brazil, I decided to visit this side first.
 From the town’s Terminal de Transporte Urbano (bus station), I took the public bus that goes all the way to the Iguazu National Park.